-Soup — it's the easiest way to warm up your kitchen on a cold day and to feed yourself and your family in one delicious and healthy bowl.
-But you don't need a recipe to make soup, especially if you have a clutch of miscellaneous vegetables hanging out in your crisper.
+Soup: It's the easiest way to warm up your kitchen on a cold day and feed yourself and your family in one delicious and healthy bowl.
+But you don't need a recipe to make soup — especially if you have a clutch of miscellaneous vegetables hanging out in your crisper.
 Nearly any vegetable can be turned into soup with a little time and effort.

 If you are craving soup and you have vegetables and broth in your cupboard, you're all set.
 Here's a step-by-step guide to transforming nearly any kind of vegetable into delicious, nourishing soup.

-Yep, nearly any vegetable will make tasty soup.
-Sweet potato, zucchini, squash, turnip, tomato, celery, mushrooms, onions, leeks, cabbage, kale, and chard.
-Potatoes, rutabaga, celeriac, cauliflower, broccoli — the list goes on.
+Nearly any vegetable will make tasty soup, Sweet potato, zucchini, squash, turnip, tomato, celery, mushrooms, onions, leeks, cabbage, kale, chard, potatoes, rutabaga, celeriac, cauliflower, broccoli — the list goes on.

 The only caveat is that you need to like the flavor of the vegetable.
 You can tone down turnips' bitterness with cream or yogurt, and you can offset cabbage's aroma with creamy white beans or tart lemon, but you can't entirely erase the taste of a vegetable in soup, so don't put something in that you really don't like.